seay28/datasharingframework.github.io/docs/src/stable/maintain/install.md

 Please visit the on boarding website of your network for more information.

 ::: tip Ideas for improvement?
 Have you found an error or is something unclear to you?
-Then please feel free to write to us at gth-gecko@hs-heilbronn.de.
+Then please feel free to write to us at <a href="mailto:dsf-gecko@hs-heilbronn.de">gth-gecko@hs-heilbronn.de</a>.
 Thank you very much!
 :::